JGLaferte/Observer/README.md

 # Why ?

-Observer pattern is used when there is one-to-many relationship between objects such as if one object is modified, its
+Observer pattern is used when there is one-to-many relationship between objects such as if one object

-Dependent objects are to be notified automatically.
-Observer pattern falls under behavioral pattern category.
-Think for
+is modified, its dependent objects are to be notified automatically.
+Observer pattern falls under

-example of twitter, followers is the observer and the followed is to one being observed.
+behavioral pattern category.
+Think for example of twitter, followers is the observer and the followed

+is to one being observed.

 # Example

 Simply clone my project and test my pattern.
 To me, real life example is always easier to understand.
-That why I used

-the electricity for the example.
-In the project I created 2 custom component: "Switch" and "light".
-You simply register a
+That why I used the electricity for the example.
+In the project I created 2 custom component: "Switch"

-switch to a light to make it react to it.
+and "light".
+You simply register a switch to a light to make it react to it.

 ![alt tag](https://raw.githubusercontent.com/JGLaferte/Observer/master/lightExemple.png)